Saving the world one step at a time!

-Every year during Ramadan, we run fun charity events such as sporting tournaments and facilitate the collection of the equivalent of 1,125 suitcases of clothes for the Beit Al Khair Society for the needy.
+Every year during Ramadan, we run fun charity events such as sporting tournaments and facilitate the collection of the equivalent of 1,390 suitcases of clothes for the Beit Al Khair Society for the needy.
 We also organise the distribution of Iftar meals and host Iftar events in special Ramadan tents.
-In 2017 alone, we served 90,000 Iftar meals at 12 different locations across Emaar mosques and prayer halls.
+In 2018 alone, we served over 105,000 Iftar meals at 12 different locations across Emaar mosques and prayer halls.

 Humane animal control

 The population of stray and feral cats has grown, leading to complaints from residents as well as concern for their welfare.
 To control the size and health of the cat population, we requested the help of Feline Friends to launch a humane Trap, Neuter, Return (TNR) Programme, supported by the World Society for the Protection of Animals (WSPA).

 This ensures the cat population remains healthy and static and prevents other cats from entering the community.
 Disturbances to residents are less as neutered cats are quieter and more docile.